-Do you have a plan for when your mortgage reaches maturity?
+Do you have a plan for when your mortgage reaches the end of its term?
 You better, because your borrowing cost depends on your renewal strategy!
 This guide provides information on renewing a mortgage, as well as some tips to help you find a better deal.

 Many homeowners think it’s best to stick with the bank or lender that provided their initial mortgage.
 That’s often not the case.

 Shopping around at renewal is fundamental to finding better deals.
 Step one is to compare rates.

 Homeowners should check RATESDOTCA to find the most competitive mortgage interest rates currently available.
 Doing this could reduce your rate.

 If you plow those savings back into paying down your mortgage, it could literally shave years off your amortization period.
 That means your mortgage is paid off sooner, and for less.

 There are sometimes good reasons to stay with the same lender.